N. Katherine Hayles: Awards and honors

 Hayles received the René Wellek Prize for How We Became Posthuman, awarded for the best book in the field of comparative literature, from the American Comparative Literature Association in 2000.
 Writing Machines won the 2003 Susanne Langer Award for Outstanding Scholarship in the Ecology of Symbolic Form presented by the Media Ecology Association (MEA).

 Other awards that Hayles has received include the Electronic Literature Organization's Marjorie Luesebrink Career Achievement Award in 2018, the SFRA Award for Lifetime Contributions to SF Scholarship in 2013, and the Distinguished Scholar Award from the International Association for the Fantastic in the Arts in 1997.

 She was elected a member of the American Academy of Arts and Sciences in 2015 and elected to the Academy of Europe.
 Hayles was inducted into the Innovation Hall of Fame at Rochester Institute of Technology's Simone Center for Innovation and Entrepreneurship in 2010.
 She received honorary doctorates from the Faculty of Arts at Umea University in Sweden (2007), the Art College of Design in Pasadena, CA (2010), and the Royal College of Arts (2024).
 She was also named a Distinguished Scholar by her alma mater, the University of Rochester.
 Hayles was named a Guggenheim Fellow in 1991.
+She received an Honorary Doctor of Letters degree from Rochester Institute of Technology in 2026.

 Electronic literature influences

 Hayles (sitting), Dene Grigar, Stephanie Strickland, and Lai-Tze Fan attending memorial for Marjorie Luesebrink (M.D.
 Coverley) on March 15, 2024.

 As an early electronic literature scholar, Hayles has been instrumental in the electronic literature community.
-In 2018, Hayles herself received the Electronic Literature Organization's (ELO)Marjorie Luesebrink Career Achievement Award, acknowledging her contributions to the field.
+In 2018, Hayles herself received the Electronic Literature Organization's (ELO) Marjorie Luesebrink Career Achievement Award, acknowledging her contributions to the field.
 In 1995, she directed the first of three NEH Summer Seminars for electronic literature.
 She co-curated the first Electronic Literature Collection.
 Her keynote at the 2002 Electronic Literature State of the Arts Symposium at UCLA introduced the concept of providing a history of electronic literature.
 Her 2008 book, Electronic Literature: New Horizons for the Literary, work surveyed the field, demonstrating this new field's importance and range for literary study.
 Hayles divides this field into "classical" (pre-web 1990s hypertexts) and "postmodern" (web based).

 In honor of Hayles's achievements, ELO has presented an annual award since 2014 for literary criticism "The N. Katherine Hayles Award for Criticism of Electronic Literature".
-Recipients include Joseph Tabbi for the Bloomsbury Handbook of Electronic Literature (2018), Scott Rettberg for Electronic Literature (2019), and Jessica Pressman for Bookishness (2021).
+Recipients include Joseph Tabbi for the Bloomsbury Handbook of Electronic Literature (2018), Scott Rettberg for Electronic Literature (2019), Jessica Pressman for Bookishness (2021), and Lai-Tze Fan for Critical Making, Critical Design (2022).